luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ```md
 dHdt = ResH + damp*dHdt
 ```
 The [`diffusion_2D_damp.jl`](scripts/diffusion_2D_damp.jl) code implements a damped iterative implicit solution of eq.
 (1).
 The iteration count drops to `niter<200`.
-This second order pseudo-transient approach enables fast as the iteration count scales close to _O(N)_ and not _O(N^2)_; we will do a scaling test at the end of Part 1 in [Performance and scaling](#performance-and-scaling) section.
+This second order pseudo-transient approach enables the iteration count to scales close to _O(N)_ and not _O(N^2)_; we will do a scaling test at the end of Part 1 in [Performance and scaling](#performance-and-scaling) section.

 ![](docs/diff2D_damp.png)

 So far so good, we have a fast implicit iterative solver.
 But why to bother with implicit, wasn't explicit good enough ?
-Let's compare the sifference between the explicit and the damped implicit results using the [`compare_expl_impl.jl`](scripts/compare_expl_impl.jl) script:
+Let's compare the difference between the explicit and the damped implicit results using the [`compare_expl_impl.jl`](scripts/compare_expl_impl.jl) script:

 ![](docs/diff2D_expl_impl.png)

-We see that the expicit approach over-steepens the nonlinear diffusive front by ~4% (when normalised by the implicit soution).
+We see that the explicit approach "over-steepens" the nonlinear diffusive front by ~4% (when normalised by the implicit soution).

 ### Performance considerations
 Performance evaluation is a complex topic as different metrics would lead to different conclusions.
 Ultimately, efficient algorithms should minimise the time to solution.
 For iterative algorithms this means: